emerald-dao/beginner-cadence-course/chapter4.0/day3/README.md

 ```

 <img src="../images/thanos.png" />
 Now this... does put a smile on my face.
-Let's experiment with depositing and withdrawing an NFT to from our account.
+Let's experiment by depositing an NFT to our account and withdrawing it.

 ```swift
 import CryptoPoops from 0x01